ariellourenco/dotfiles/docs/Yubikey.md

 ### Set SSH_AUTH_SOCK

-Edit the `~/.zshrc` file (or similar shell startup file) to include the following variables that enable the communication with `gpg-agent` instead of the default `ssh-agent`.
+Edit the `~/.zshrc` file (or similar shell startup file) to include the following variables that enable the communication with `gpg-agent` instead of the default `ssh-agent` and start the `gpg-agent` if it isn't started already.

 ```bash
 # Enable GPG Key for SSH